neotoma/personal-web/README.md

 ## Building with Grunt

 The application code is stored in the `app` directory.
-To build it for either debugging or release purposes, first install [Node](http://nodejs.org/) and run `npm install` in the root directory to install Grunt and other node modules on which it depends.
+To build it for either development or deployment purposes, first install [Node](http://nodejs.org/) and run `npm install` in the root directory to install Grunt and other node modules on which it depends.

 Then run [Grunt](https://github.com/gruntjs/grunt) depending on what you want to do: